zalopay-oss/godbee/README.md

 Key-Value Store is the simplest type of database where each key is only mapped with one value.
 However, implementing a key-value store and store data on disk is a bit challenged because you have to cope with several problems about memory leak, race condition in multithreading environment, read/write file, I/O optimization.

 In this project, we use B-Tree and B+Tree data structures to organize and manipulate data.
 Service layer is written in Golang programming language.
 We use gRPC services to handle requests from client and use CGO to access data from C++ storage.

+Project is contributed by [Tran.](https://github.com/TranNDC) and [Quyen Pham](https://github.com/ptq204)

 ## **Architecture**